Judicial Branch Home >

 Fax: (651) 767-8940

-The RCMHC is currently funded by the Minnesota Department of Human Services, Adult Mental Health Division through December 31, 2013.
-By partnering with the Minnesota Department of Human Services, the RCMHC team includes a human services case manager who links participants to available community mental and chemical health services.
+RCMHC is currently funded by the Minnesota Department of Human Services, Adult Mental Health, and two federal Bureau of Justice and Mental Health Expansion grants.
+By partnering with Human Services, the RCMHC team includes human services case managers who links participants to available community mental and chemical health services.
 This approach has demonstrated results by changing lives, lowering incarceration rates and reducing recidivism.
 To maintain adequate resources, the Court relies heavily on pro bono services.

-At present, the State of Minnesota has two operational mental health courts and 35 operational drug courts.
-There are more than 300 mental health courts across the country with many additional courts in the planning phase.
+At present, the state of Minnesota has three operational mental health courts and 39 operational drug courts.
+There are more than 400 mental health courts across the country with many additional courts in the planning phase.

 The mission of the RCMHC is to increase public safety by reducing recidivism among those whose criminal behaviors are attributable to mental illness.
 Through court supervision and the coordination of mental health and other social services, the Court supports a psychiatrically stable and crime-free lifestyle among its participants.